Visit the amazing wildlife of Ngorongoro Crater

 Ngorongoro Crater is a great spot for birdwatching all year round, but November to April is especially good as this is when migratory birds from Europe and North Africa come to the area.
 Also, many of the resident birds have their best plumage at this time as it’s breeding season.

-Some of the amazing (and numerous) birds that live in or visit the crater are Verreaux’s eagles (black eagles), Rüppel’s vultures, augur buzzards, silvery-cheeked hornbills, lesser flamingoes, Hildebrandt’s starlings, white-eyes slaty flycatcher, white-browed coucal, Hildebrandt’s spurfowls, fan-tailed widowbirds and tinkerbirds.
+Some of the amazing (and numerous) birds that live in or visit the crater are Verreaux’s eagles (black eagles), Rüppel’s vultures, augur buzzards, silvery-cheeked hornbills, lesser flamingoes, Hildebrandt’s starlings, white-eyed slaty flycatcher, white-browed coucal, Hildebrandt’s spurfowls, fan-tailed widowbirds and tinkerbirds.
 All exciting birds to spot!

 As you can see, there are pros to visiting the crater in each season.
 So deciding on the best time of year for an Ngorongoro Crater safari might simply mean determining which consideration ranks highest with you.